Avery Bradley

 Avery Antonio Bradley Jr. (born November 26, 1990) is an American former professional basketball player who is the vice president of player development for the Utah Jazz of the National Basketball Association (NBA).
 He played college basketball for the Texas Longhorns before being drafted 19th overall by the Boston Celtics in the 2010 NBA draft.
 With the Celtics, Bradley was twice recognized as an NBA All-Defensive Team member.
-He also played for the Detroit Pistons, Los Angeles Clippers, Memphis Grizzlies, Miami Heat, Houston Rockets, and Los Angeles Lakers.
+He also played for the Detroit Pistons, Los Angeles Clippers, Memphis Grizzlies, Miami Heat, Houston Rockets and Los Angeles Lakers.

 Early life

 Bradley was born on November 26, 1990, in Tacoma, Washington, to Avery Bradley Sr. and Alicia Jones-Bradley.
-He has two older brothers, one older sister, and one younger brother.
+He has two older brothers, and one older sister.
 Alicia worked in a welfare office, while Avery Sr. had a 22-year military career.
 After the two divorced in 2001, Bradley lived with his mother but maintained a strong relationship with his father, whose career took him all over the country.
 Bradley became a Texas Longhorns fan when he lived in Arlington from 2001 to 2004.
 Bradley and his family left Texas for Tacoma in the summer of 2004, before the start of his eighth grade year.
 Bradley played on the same AAU team as future Celtics teammate Isaiah Thomas.